 The URB normally will hear serious disciplinary cases that involve: violations of civil or criminal laws, violations that become unusually numerous, seriously disruptive or threatening to the campus community, or violations in which a larger, more representative group is needed to determine responsibility for violating university policy.
 The URB is called upon to exercise sound objective judgment and to recommend outcomes to the Dean of Students or their designate.

 The URB consists of

 two faculty members appointed by the Provost in consultation with the President of Faculty Senate

-one Student Life staff member appointed by the Vice President for Enrollment and Student Life
+one Student Life staff member appointed by the Dean of Students

 A trained faculty or administrator shall serve as chair.
 As much as possible, members of the URB will have limited or no direct personal relationship with the respondent or complainant.
 Direct personal relationship refers to classroom, club, sports, church or community activities in which both engage and have regular contact.
 Efforts will be made to include fair gender and ethnic representation.

 In order to assure students appropriate rights of privacy, URB hearing are closed to the public, including legal counsel except when concurrent criminal charges are pending.
 The role of counsel is limited to consultation only.
 Hearings may be audio and/or videotaped for future reference and clarification purposes only.

 A respondent(s) receives a written statement at least two working days prior to the URB hearing specifying the incident of concern; the date(s) of the alleged occurrence(s); the standard(s) of conduct alleged to have been violated; the date, time, and place of the hearing; and the right of appeal.

 An incident report is given to the URB and to the involved parties (reporter and reported) by a member of the Student Life Division who is available for questions.